aditya-an1l/convex/README.md

 The collaborators would try their best to review and resolve the contribution as soon as possible.

+Feel free to reach out to the collaborators for any queries.

 ### 🔄 Why This Policy?

 * Ensures peer review for better code quality.